rhazdon/after-dark/index.md

       </tr>
       <tr>
         <td><a href="#intelligent-lazy-loading">Intelligent Lazy Loading</a></td>
-        <td>Lazyload your images, iFrames and script embeds.
+        <td>Lazy load your images, iFrames and script embeds.
 After Dark uses the <a title="feature" href="https://github.com/aFarkas/lazysizes">lazysizes</a> library, a zero-configuration JavaScript library with support for <abbr title="Low Quality Image Placeholders">LQIP</abbr> and responsive images.</td>
       </tr>
       <tr>
         <td><a href="#related-content">Related Content</a></td>